ClayChipps/sf-chipps-package/messages/chipps.package.dependencies.install.md

 This command is supported only on API versions 36.0 and higher.

-# error.devHubMissing

-This command requires a DevHub to be specified if providing a Package2Id instead of a SubscriberPackageVersionId.

 # error.installationKeyFormat

 Installation Key should have the key:value format of SubscriberPackageVersionId:Key.

 You can use an alias in place of the SubscriberPackageVersionId.

+# error.invalidPackage2Id

+Unable to determine a valid Package2Id for %s.

-# error.noSubscriberPackageVersionId
+# error.invalidSubscriberPackageVersionId

-Unable to determine the SubscriberPackageVersionId from the dependencies.
+Unable to determine a valid SubscriberPackageVersionId for %s.

 # error.packageInstall